uziahmd/giecos/README.md

 # Giecos Solution

 A full‑stack demo storefront built with **Vite**, **React**, **Fastify**, and **Prisma**.
 The front‑end resides in the `src/` directory, and the backend API lives under `api/`.
 This starter kit is configured with TypeScript, Tailwind CSS, React Query, and Radix UI.
+It relies on **React Query** for fetching and caching server data across the application.
 Requires Node.js 18 or newer.

 ---